scala/scala/spec/09-top-level-definitions.md

 A reference to a package takes the form of a qualified identifier.
 Like all other references, package references are relative.
-That is, a package reference starting in a name $p$ will be looked up in the closest enclosing scope that defines a member named $p$.
+That is, a package reference starting in a name ´p´ will be looked up in the closest enclosing scope that defines a member named ´p´.

 If a package name is shadowed, it's possible to refer to its fully-qualified name by prefixing it with